BESTBET

 9

 As usual, I will be backing three to win plus a fourth (at a big price) each-way.
-Having picked out the first two in 2016, the winner in 2017 and the first two last year (2021) by implementing that plan, the law of averages suggests you can instantly strike a line through the four I am about to list.
+Having picked out the first two in 2016, the winner in 2017 and the first two in 2021 implementing that very plan, the law of averages suggests you can instantly strike a line through the four I am about to list.
 But here they are anyway...

-So that's my four.
-Whatever you decide to go for, I sincerely hope it brings you luck and, more importantly, gets around Aintree safely.
+So those are my four.
+Whatever you decide to go for, I sincerely hope they bring you luck and, more importantly, get around Aintree safely.